Preventive Dentistry – Rochester, MN

 - 4 expert dentists all under one roof

 Dental Checkups & Teeth Cleanings

 Routine checkups and cleanings enable our team to keep a close eye on your dental health so we can catch and stop small problems before they can turn into larger ones.
 Dedicated cleanings remove plaque and tartar from hard to reach spots in your mouth, and a comprehensive exam will make sure your teeth and gums get the care they need at the earliest sign of trouble.
 We recommend that patients of all ages should attend a preventive appointment at least once every 6 months!

-You’ll find fluoride added to most oral healthcare products, so you’ll of course find it in our office as well!
+You’ll find fluoride added to most oral healthcare products, so you’ll, of course, find it in our dental office as well!
 Fluoride is able to quickly strengthen the enamel and make it more resistant to cavities on contact, so as part of your family’s regular checkups, we’ll conclude with a topical fluoride treatment.
 It only takes a minute or so, but it will give everyone another weapon in the fight against decay.